Manufacturing Execution System Philosophy

 If you’re not sure whether a particular integration exists or can exist, the answer is probably YES and you should definitely ask us!

-We won’t lie to you, there are a lot of Software platform options out there to integrate your MES.
-Corso Systems has experience working extensively with a number of different platforms, and we’ve played around with even more than that, because that’s what we do on Friday night.
-We’ll touch on our top three favorite software platforms below, and if you have questions on others, we’re be happy to discuss.
+There are a lot of Software platform options for building an MES system.
+We have experience working extensively with a number of different platforms, and we’ve dabbled around with even more than that, because that’s what we do.
+We’ll touch on our top three favorite software platforms below, and if you have questions on others, we’d be happy to discuss more details.

 Head hasn’t exploded yet from all the Manufacturing Execution System information?
 Great.
 So let’s talk software.

 Inductive Automation has taken the industry by storm with their novel pricing strategy: charge one price.
-It’s a beautiful thought, and not needing to count clients, tags, or PLC’s puts a smile on everyones face.
-The list of customers is impressive and includes Tesla, Amazon, and more (we may or may not be able to talk about our time spent in these facilities).
+It’s a beautiful thought, and not needing to count clients, tags, or PLC’s makes it easy to figure out what you need.
+The list of customers is impressive and includes Tesla, Amazon, Coca Cola, Johnson & Johnson and many more.

-The combination of Corso and Ignition have produced some magnificent results.
-Corso is extremely proud to say that we are Premier Integrators and (almost) all of our controls engineers are Gold Certified in the latest versions of Ignition!
+We have leveraged Ignition to produce some magnificent results.
+Corso is extremely proud to say that we are Premier Integrators and all of our controls engineers are Gold Certified in the latest versions of Ignition!

 The overall look and feel is very nice and many applications happily call OA their MES provider.

 Corso is proud to be a Premier WinCC OA Integrator.
-We also completed the very first premier oil and gas project on OA.
+We also completed the very first US-Based oil and gas project on OA.

 What “getting started” looks like will depend on your project.
-Calling Dave, starting the conversation about MES, and looking at demos is a good series of first steps and is the easiest and quickest way to get the ball rolling for your individual needs.
+Reaching out to us, to start the conversation about MES, and looking at demos is a good series of first steps and is the easiest and quickest way to get the ball rolling.
 If you’re not ready to do that yet, check out some of our Case Studies and blog posts on MES and reach out soon.